nexi9/Student-Studio/README.md

 Team Members and their contributions-

 Ankita Dolai - Did the notes and registration part of the website, did the css of the calculator and calender, and also designed the logo.

-Nayaneeeka Mahapatra - Did the todolist, game and designed the homepage and also linked the homepage with various pages of the website.
+Nayaneeka Mahapatra - Did the todolist, game and designed the homepage and also linked the homepage with various pages of the website.

 Saikrishna Behera - Did the news and the javascript part of the calculator, calendar and todolist.